cckuqui/UFO-sighting/README.md

 ### Objective

 * Append table with all data into the webpage
-* Create filters for datetime, city, state, country, and shape
+* Create filters for date/time, city, state, country, and shape

 ## Results